-Finally, it will then make a recommendation to Duke University regarding the acceptable use policy and P2P.
-It will concur that the current policy at Duke is the most beneficial to both the students and the university.
-While there is no perfect policy, and while Duke's is not the most effective at preventing or deterring P2P use, it is the best solution offered at any University looked at.
-Duke should not make any substantial changes to its current policy and should continue to allow students the freedom to make their own decisions-but should also allow them to deal with the consequences of those decisions.
-On top of this, Duke should look at offering and promoting a legal means of downloading music to students.
+Finally, it will make a recommendation to Duke University.
+The current policy at Duke is the most beneficial to both the students and the university.
+While there is no perfect policy, and while Duke's is not the most effective at preventing or deterring P2P use, it is the best solution offered by any University.
+Duke should not make any substantial changes to its current policy and should allow students the freedom to make their own decisions-but should also require that they deal with the consequences of their decisions.
+Additionally, though, Duke should look at offering and promoting a legal means of downloading music to students.

 II.
-Duke University-A Look Around
+Duke University - A Look Around

-Three years ago, after the rise of Napster, the Duke residential network began to suffer from slow transfer speeds.
-It was determined that P2P networks were the culprit, as outbound data traffic was, on average, over 250 megabits per second, while inbound data rates were around 500 Mb/sec (Cramer 2005).
-These are the two types of bandwidth measured: inbound and outbound.
+Three years ago, after the rise of Napster, the Duke network was suffering from slow transfer speeds.
+It was determined that P2P networks were the culprit, as outbound data traffic was, on average, over 250 megabits per second, while inbound data rates were around 500 mb/sec (Cramer 2005).
+There are two types of bandwidth measured: inbound and outbound.
 Inbound refers to data coming from other sources into the Duke network-such as downloading a webpage.
 Outbound data, on the other hand, originates from Duke and travels elsewhere-such as uploading to a FTP server.
-To view a webpage, most data is inbound, but the server requests are outbound as are the packet verifications.
-Realizing that outbound traffic rates were slowing the network, Duke then implemented a policy outbound limiting bandwidth consumption by individual students, and by association P2P use, in the fall of 2003 (Cramer 2005).
+To view a webpage, most data is inbound, but the requests are outbound as are the packet verifications.
+Realizing that outbound traffic rates were slowing the network, Duke then implemented a policy limiting bandwidth consumption, and by association P2P use, in the fall of 2003 (Cramer 2005).
 This policy greatly reduced the traffic.
-Immediately, rates dropped from peaking at over 250Mb/sec to consistently below 100Mb/sec (Cramer 2005).
-The entire network sped up as a result.
-The current situation regarding P2P use is a direct effect of the policy in place.
+Immediately, rates dropped from peaking at over 250mb/sec to consistently below 100mb/sec (Cramer